-Erection pills work pretty quickly.
+Erection pills work fairly quickly.
 Most variants produce results within half an hour to an hour.
 However, this medication only works if you are sexually aroused.
 An erection pill will not make you want to have more sex.
-They will not give you an erection even if you are not excited.
-The effect of erection pills decreases after a few hours.
+It will not give you an erection if you are not excited.
+The effect of erection tablets decreases after a few hours.

 How do I use erection pills?

-Erection pills work in about 41-82% of patients with impotence.
-Phosphodiesterase (PDE) type 5 inhibitors are usually ineffective if the erectile dysfunction is caused by severe nerve damage.
-For example, after a prostate removal or a disease such as ms. Please note that the treatment does not always start immediately.
-Sometimes you only notice it after a number of times that it works.
+Erection pills work in about 41-82% of men with impotence.
+Phosphodiesterase (PDE) type 5 inhibitors are usually ineffective if erectile dysfunction is caused by severe nerve damage.
+For example, after prostate removal or a disease such as MS. Note that the effect does not always start immediately.
 The effect also depends on other factors.
-Excessive alcohol consumption or severe fatigue, for example, can flatten the effect of the erection pill.
+Excessive alcohol consumption or severe fatigue, for example, can reduce the effect of erection tablets.
+Auto-injection therapy

-In addition to taking erectants, there are also erectants that work locally.
+In addition to taking erection pills, some methods work locally.
 These medications are applied directly into the penis.
-That is why it is called auto-injection therapy.
-The medications work almost immediately; within a few minutes they cause an erection which decreases by itself after about an hour.
+That is why this is called auto-injection therapy.
+The medications work almost immediately; within a few minutes, they cause an erection which decreases by itself after about an hour.

-Erectants used in auto-injection therapy are fentolamine/papaverine and alprostadil.
+ED treatments used in auto-injection therapy are Phentolamine/Papaverine and Alprostadil.
+Phentolamine with Papaverine

-The active substances fentolamine and papaverine dilate the blood vessels in the penis.
-This results in a firm erection almost immediately.
-This medicine consists of a liquid that you apply directly into the penis using a thin needle.
-An erectile medicine based on fentolamine and papaverine, for example, is Androskat.
+The active substances phentolamine and papaverine dilate the blood vessels in the penis.
+This results in a hard erection almost immediately.
+This medicine consists of a liquid that you directly inject into the penis using a thin needle.
+An erectile medicine based on Phentolamine and Papaverine, for example, is Androskat.

-If you cannot or should not use erectants, there are alternatives, such as a vacuum pump or an implant that is surgically inserted into the penis.
+If you cannot or should not use erection pills or injections there are alternatives, such as a vacuum pump or an implant that is surgically inserted into the penis.

 Vacuum pump (penis pump)

 With a vacuum pump (also known as a penis pump or erection pump) you can get an erection without the use of medication.
 The pump consists of a plastic tube that is placed over the penis.
 Using a pump, the air is sucked out of the tube, creating a vacuum.
-This causes blood to be directed to the penis to become stiff.
-The blood is then held in the penis by means of an elastic ring that is slid around the penis.
+This causes blood to be directed to the penis and make it hard.
+The blood is then held in the penis using an elastic ring that slides over the penis.
 This ring may remain in place for a maximum of 30 minutes.
 The vacuum pump can be used by almost everyone and has few or no side effects.
 There are penis pumps that you can operate by hand, but there are also electric penis pumps.

-If nothing else works, you can choose a penis implant (also called a penis prosthesis or an erection prosthesis).
+If nothing else works, you can choose a penile implant (also called a penis prosthesis or an erection prosthesis).
 A prosthesis is then surgically inserted into the penis.
-With a penis prosthesis you can just get an ejaculation and orgasm.
+With a penis prosthesis, you can ejaculate and have an orgasm.
 There are several types, including a flexible one-piece implant and a multi-component inflatable implant.
-With the flexible implant, you can put the penis in the erection position by hand.
+With the flexible implant, you bend the penis to the erection position by hand.
 After intercourse, bend the penis back.
 The inflatable implant consists of cylinders, a pump and possibly a water tank.
-To get the penis to erection, squeeze a scrotum pump.
+To make the penis erect you have to squeeze a scrotum pump.
 This fills the cylinders in the penis with air or water and expands the penis.
-The result looks more natural, but the use is more complicated than with the flexible implant.
+The result looks more natural, but the method is more complicated than with the flexible implant.

 If you suffer from erectile dysfunction or if you want to reduce the risk of developing impotence, a healthy lifestyle is essential.
 If you have unhealthy habits, tackle them one by one: